I have to admit, when Tom first told me he had aphantasia and couldn’t visualize a horse, I was quite skeptical.

 To which my reply was,

-We might as well of been watching two different movies!
+We might as well have been watching two different movies!

 I’m not sure if I was so distracted by the image of cute waddling penguins that I missed key information entirely or just wasn’t paying as close attention, but you can bet, Tom was listening and recording.
 The information about Planet Earth he found fascinating; he was storing it somewhere in that beautiful complex brain of his to use at a later date.